Small stack of egg cartons next to a large full pallet in a warehouse

 Choose digital printing for your first run

 If your primary goal is to get branded cartons into market quickly at low volume, digital printing removes the plate cost barrier entirely.
-MOQs of 500 to 2,000 units are common.
-The per-unit cost is higher than flexo at volume, but the total commitment is lower.
+The per-unit cost is higher than flexo at volume, but the total first-order commitment can be lower.

 You can use a digital first run to validate your design in market, then transition to flexographic printing when your volumes justify it.